Medically reviewed on June 16, 2018

-The mutations also allow the cells to go on living when other cells would die.
+The mutation also allows the cells to go on living when other cells would die.
 This causes too many diseased and ineffective lymphocytes in your lymph nodes and causes the lymph nodes to swell.

-Factors that may increase your risk of lymphoma include:
+Factors that can increase the risk of lymphoma include:

 - Having an impaired immune system.
-Lymphoma is more common in people with immune system diseases or in people who take drugs that suppress their immune systems.
+Lymphoma is more common in people with immune system diseases or in people who take drugs that suppress their immune system.